strategicdata/ansible-github_actions_runner/README.md

 # Name to assign to this runner in GitHub (System hostname as default)
 runner_name: "{{ ansible_hostname }}"

+# Runner group to control which runners will be used (applies to enterprise instances only)
+runner_group: "Build"

 # Labels to apply to the runner
 runner_labels: []